rewdy/tf-aws-static-me/README.md

-# AWS Static Website Terraform Module
+# Static Me

+_An minimal static website terraform module for AWS._

 This is a terraform module to setup a simple static website in S3.
 Ideal for react apps, gatsby sites, or whatever other static content you got.